Sienci-Labs/Resources/longmill/advanced/ytsb-lm-inductive-sensors.md

 ![](/_images/_longmill/_advanced/_4_Inductive/lm_inductive_p1_DSC00411-scaled.jpg){.aligncenter .size-medium}

 Before you begin, you can decide where to place your sensors, and which directions you would like to home the machine.
-You can always change this later, but by default, this guide will set up the sensors at the <b>lower left corner. </b>
+You can always change this later, but by default, this guide will set up the sensors at the <b>lower left corner.</b>

 Homing to the lower left corner is recommended because:

 <ul>
-  <li aria-level="1">This position is commonly used for your zero/origin point in projects, making it convenient for setting up jigs</li>
+  <li>This position is commonly used for your zero/origin point in projects, making it convenient for setting up jigs</li>
-  <li aria-level="1">When squaring your machine by running the machine to the back, you will not run into the sensors</li>
+  <li>When squaring your machine by running the machine to the back, you will not run into the sensors</li>
 </ul>

 ![](/_images/_longmill/_advanced/_4_Inductive/lm_inductive_p2_Corners-for-Homing.jpg){.aligncenter .size-medium}